 Must I assemble my USM Haller table?

-Your new USM Haller table is delivered with the table top attached to the frame.
+Your new USM Haller table is delivered with the table top attached to the frame (except for glass and granite tables).
 For logistic reasons the legs need to be attached following delivery.
 This is achieved via a very simple screw, the necessary tool is included in the delivery.

 Although best known for the modular furniture system the USM Haller table is a central feature of the USM programme.
 The sleek chrome plated table frame beautifully reflecting the aesthetic elegance of the USM Haller units.
 Developed in 1963 by Swiss architect Fritz Haller, System USM Haller revolutionised office furniture of the period with its enviable ability to fit any situation and any given task: characteristics which can be be effortlessly carried over to the USM Haller table.
 Available in a range of lengths and depths and with a wide selection of surfaces there is a USM Haller for everyone and every occasion; and as befits a component of a modular system not only can every USM Haller table be complemented by a range of accessories but also used in varying functions, be it as dining table, conference table or desk.